 This notion of the of the expansion known in cosmology as the inflation is further symbolized by the three main themes of Rosh HaShanah – Malchuyot (Kingship), Shofrot (blasts of Shofar) and Zichronot (remembrance).

-Rosh HaShanah is called Yom Trua – Day of Blasts [of Shofar] (Machzor Rosh HaShanah).
+Rosh HaShanah is called Yom Trua – Day of Blasts [of the Shofar] (Machzor Rosh HaShanah).
 The significance of shofar blasts is central to Rosh HaShanah.
 The shape of the shofar – narrow at one end and expanding to a wide opening on the other – signifies cosmic expansion following the Big Bang.
-Before we begin blowing the shofar, we recite a verse of a psalm: “Min HaMetzar karati Yah, anani b’merchav Yah” (From the narrow place I called God; with expansion, God answered me.)
-(Psalms, 118:5)
+Before we begin blowing the shofar, we recite a verse of a psalm:

 According to modern theory, the universe was a “narrow place” indeed at the beginning of the Big Bang.
 The rapid expansion (inflation) that followed allowed for the formation of stars and planetary systems.

-The act of creation is described in Psalms as the “breath” of God, God ”exhaling”.
+The act of creation is described in Psalms as the “breath” of God, as God ”exhaling” as it where.
 In this vein, there is an ancient metaphor used by kabbalists to describe the process of creation – the metaphor of the glassblower.

-There are four letters in the ineffable Divine name – the Tetragammaton – Yud-Heh-Vav-Heh.
+There are four letters in the ineffable Divine name – the Tetragrammaton – Yud-Heh-Waw-Heh.
 The Letter Yud, which is a dot, represents the idea in the mind of the glassblower – the sefirah of Chochmah.
 The Letter Heh represents the blowing of the air into the long tube – the sefirah of Binah.
-The Letter Vav is the long tube – the midot (six lower sefirot).
+The Letter Waw is a vertical line or a long tube – the midot (six lower sefirot).
 And finally, the latter Letter Heh is the glass expanding at the end of the tube – the sefirah of Malchut.
 The glassblower in this metaphor is the Creator.

 The kabbalists tell us that, on Rosh HaShanah, all things return to their primordial state and it is, therefore, necessary for a renewal of creation.
 By blowing the shofar on Rosh HaShanah, we reenact the creation of the world – the Big Bang and the expansion of the universe that followed – and implore God to renew the creation for another year.

-How can we be sure that the Big Bang Theory is correct?
-The cosmic microwave background radiation, also known as cosmic relic radiation (as it’s a relic of the Big Bang) discovered in 1964 by Penzias and Wilson (for which, in 1978, they shared a Nobel Price) is thermal radiation left over from the Big Bang as a “memory” or relic – hence its name.
+What makes cosmologists believe that the Big Bang Theory is correct?
+The cosmic microwave background radiation, also known as cosmic relic radiation (as it’s a relic of the Big Bang) discovered in 1964 by Penzias and Wilson (for which, in 1978, they shared a Nobel Price) is a thermal radiation left over from the Big Bang as a “memory” or relic – hence its name.
 Rosh HaShanah is also called Yom HaZikaron – the day of Remembrance (Machzor Rosh HaShanah).
 Zichronot – verses of remembrance are recited during the Rosh HaShanah liturgy.
 Perhaps, in a cosmological sense, Zichronot – remembrances – are the allusions to cosmic relic radiation thereby tying together all three themes of Rosh HaShanah.

-I felt I was on a roll and decided to take it further by expounding on the deep kabbalistic mystery of nesira (cutting) in terms of quantum entanglement (or, rather, disentanglement) but, suddenly, I heard the blast of the shofar and my dream was cut short.
+I felt I was on a roll and decided to take it further by expounding on the deep kabbalistic mystery of nesira (cutting) in terms of quantum entanglement (or, rather, disentanglement) but, suddenly, I heard the blast of the shofar, and my dream was cut short.
 I woke up.
-Luckily, it was just a dream and I was soon on my way to Shul.
+Luckily, it was just a dream and I was soon on my way to the synagogue.

 Happy New Year – Shanah Tovah!